DanielCalvo/markdownscanner/README.md

 ### Things to do
 - Scan projects that have not been scanned the longest first
-- Create a flag for the port number and set it as 8080 by default
 - Make sure repository folder is clean at program start up
 - Review error handling (handle errors better than just printing stuff (maybe see where it may be appropriate to panic, and handle timeoouts too!))
 - Check how having using a more sophisticated logging method could improve the program